nimmneun/onesheet/README.md

 - Freeze the first [n] rows to have a fixed table header/headline.
 - Use different fonts, styles, borders and background colors on a row level.
 - Set your own custom column width per column.
 - Autosize column widths to fit cell contents.
-Only Arial, Calibri and Segoe UI (sizes 8-20) are reliably working for now.
-Everything else is mostly a wild guess =).
+See OneSheet\Style\FontName() for supported fonts.
 - Define minimum and maximum column widths to keep exceptionally large or small cell contents in check.

-### Current drawbacks
+### What it doesnt
 - No cell individualisation, everything is applied at a row level.
 - No calculated / formula cells.
+- No conditional formatting.
 - No number formats.

-OneSheet is still work in progress, so please be aware that there might be api breaking changes in minor versions before 1.0.0!
+- No charts.

 ### Install
 ```